AlabhyaVaibhav/alex_context_nlg_dataset/README.md

     the delexicalization resulted in `*DEPARTURE_TIME *AMPM in the *AMPM` and so on.

 * The `num_transfers` slot was used with the values *0*, *1*, *2* in the development of the dataset.
-Each of these values exhibits a slightly different behavior, so a generated sentence might need to be adapted to the concrete value.
+Each of these values exhibits a slightly different behavior (e.g., singular/plural), so a generated sentence might need to be adapted to the concrete value.

-* The `alternative` slot has only been delexicalized when its value numeric (e.g., *second option*).
+* The `alternative` slot has only been delexicalized when its value was numeric (e.g., *second option*).
 The usage of ordinal numerals is indicated by using the `*ALTERNATIVE-th` placeholder, cardinal numerals do not have the `-th` suffix.
     The utterances for `alternative=next`, `alternative=previous`, `alternative=dontcare`,